-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2944 C1 Total first-time, first-year (freshman) women who applied 4072 C1 Total first-time, first-year (freshman) men who were admitted 1599 C1 Total first-time, first-year (freshman) women who were admitted 2542 C1 Total full-time, first-time, first-year (freshman) men who enrolled 545 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 731 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 3235 C1 Total first-time, first-year (freshman) women who applied 4195 C1 Total first-time, first-year (freshman) men who were admitted 2045 C1 Total first-time, first-year (freshman) women who were admitted 2990 C1 Total full-time, first-time, first-year (freshman) men who enrolled 540 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 688 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0